 - Companies must be Partners in Red Hat Connect for Technology Partners.
 This program enables an ecosystem for commercial OpenStack deployments and includes numerous technology companies.

-- Partners must have a support relationship with Red Hat.
+- You must have a support relationship with Red Hat.
 This can be fulfilled through the multi-vendor support network of TSANet, or through a custom support agreement.

-Partners must have a good working knowledge of RHOSP including installation and configuration of the product.
+- You must have a good working knowledge of Red Hat OpenStack Platform (RHOSP) including installation and configuration of the product.

-- Partners must have a tested application on a supported RHOSP release.
+- You must have a tested application on a supported RHOSP release.

-The RHOSP application certification does not verify if a Partner’s application’s intended behavior matches the application’s actual behavior.
-This responsibility remain under the Partner’s full control.
+The RHOSP application certification does not verify if your application’s intended behavior matches the application’s actual behavior.
+This responsibility remains under your full control.

-The RHOSP Application Testing Requirements will be required and provided by Red Hat to the Partner in a test plan for each certification.
-The following tests are explained in Chapter 4, Certification Tests of this guide:
+The RHOSP Application Testing Requirements will be required and provided by Red Hat in a test plan for each certification.
+The following tests are explained in Certification tests of this guide.

 - System Report Test